Bognor Regis Town F.C.: Team colours

 The club's home strip consists of green and white, of which in the past, combinations have varied including green and white striped shirts, green and white halved shirts, green and white quartered shirts and plain green shirts with white shorts.
 Following King George V's decision to add the suffix 'Regis' to the town's name in 1929, the club wore a blue and gold strip for a period in the 1930s, before reverting to green and white some time later that decade.
-Since the mid-1970s, the strip has mostly consisted of white shirts, green shorts and white socks, as is the case in 2022.
-Like many clubs, away colours have varied over the years, although blue shirts (various shades) were worn from 1998 to 2016.
-Since season 2016-17, the club have worn a maroon and white strip on their travels when there is a kit clash.
+Since the mid-1970s, the strip has mostly consisted of white shirts, green shorts and white socks, as is the case today.
+Away colours have varied over the years, although blue shirts (various shades) were worn from 1998 to 2016.
+From 2016 to 2023, the club wore a maroon and white strip for away fixtures.
+A new orange and black away strip was introduced for the 2023–24 season.